Open Letter to My Homeowner Association (HOA)

 First it was a cordial reminder letter.
 The next month it was a 2nd reminder letter.
 Then a 3rd letter with a threat to fine me due to not adhering to the "Covenants of the HOA."
 You are going to fine me for not tending to my lawn, which I do weekly?
 I pamper my lawn more than I pamper myself.
 How dare you accuse me or threaten me of being neglectful.
 I consider that rude.
 Did you forget who pays your salary?
 In a nutshell, would you pay a fine for something that you know you did correctly, yet someone else didn't?
 I'm not passing the blame.
 If I was guilty as charged I would pay the fine.
 I have no problem admitting when I'm wrong.
 Do you?

-For the record I did mail you your letters back.
-I included the dates and times of all impending fractions of the "covenant" rules, that I supposedly broke.
-I don't feel I had to do so, I'm an adult and I sure as heck don't think it's right that I need to be "told" when to tend to my yardwork.
-I sure as heck don't need to be told to clean up leaves from neighbors trees that the rain washed to the front of my house.
+For the record, I did mail you your letters back.
+I included the dates and times of all impending fractions of the "covenant" rules that I supposedly broke.
+I don't feel I had to do so; I'm an adult and I sure as heck don't think it's right that I need to be "told" when to tend to my yardwork.
+I sure as heck don't need to be told to clean up leaves from neighbors' trees that the rain washed to the front of my house.
 Do you ever take into consideration that a hardship might have been bestowed unto residents?
 Do you ever think that you might be too annoying?
-Believe it or not we could all be annoying.
+Believe it or not, we can all be annoying.
 No one is perfect.

 Word on the street is that you ended a contract with the maintenance company.
 You put some good people out of work.
 Why?
 Because you received a cheaper deal from a company that you aren't sure if their work is up to par.
 Yet you saved money.
 Never mind that the good people who are now out of a job were residents of the community.
 They worked endless hours to be sure our community sparkled.
 And it sure did.